Mindgreppers/lifemaker_web/content/_index.md

 weight: -270
 ---
 ### A Human order for mutual happiness and wellbeing
 Why is Human and Humanity not at peace or happy today?
 Those with wealth & power, and those without - they are all unhappy.
 Why is living becoming more and more unsustainable and strensuous?
 Why is there conflict all around - in Self, family, Humanity and with Nature too?
-Humans have been enlightened occasionally throughout history, but their teachings are individualistic, and are not helping us be enlightened as a collective.
-Can there be a System and Order where every family and child gets a fertile environment for nurture, happiness and enlightenment? **How can there be happiness in continuity, and as a timeless Human tradition?**
+Humans have been enlightened occasionally throughout history, but their teachings have been for the individual.
+So far Humanity has not been presented with a Holistic System and Order where every family and child gets a fertile environment for nurture, happiness and enlightenment. **How can there be happiness in continuity, and as a timeless Human tradition?**

-> Solution: Mutual understanding of Life as-it-is; Self realisation and happiness in families; An appropriate model and way of Living
+> Time has come to take our ancestors work forward.
+To grow together, from individuals to Family.
+Time has come to build a mutual understanding of Life as-it-is; to help each other be nurtured, fulfilled and happy; to be a Universal Family of enlightened families, in a peaceful play of Existence with Co-existence.

 ### At Lifemaker, we envision a Holistic working model based on which Humanity can co-exist in a mutually fulfilling and happy manner, in balance with nature; as an undying Human tradition.